 Inside some Italian prisons, female inmates are using discarded fabrics to handcraft a range of goods to sell, and learning valuable job skills—literally stitching up their lives behind bars.

-Story and Film by LUISA GROSSO
+Story and film by LUISA GROSSO

-By TODD OPPENHEIMER
+Written by TODD OPPENHEIMER